8n8/bigwebthing/README.md

 It is free to download messages and blobs, but there is a small fee for uploading messages and blobs, and for shortening usernames.

 There will probably also be a scheme where paying users can invite people for a free trial period.

-# Accounting

-Clients are responsible for storing their accounts information, and uploading it to the server when required.

-The server maintains the signature of the whole accounts for each client.
-It will only update it when the client uploads the previous transaction and a new one and a new signature.

-The server will only accept account top-ups if it has a corresponding transaction stored in its database.
-Once the client has added it, the server will delete it.
-The server will not accept negative balances, or balances higher than a constant small upper limit.

 # Embedded programming language (speculative)